Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Abstract

 \section{Abstract}

-We propose a trust-region stochastic sequential quadratic programming algorithm (TR-StoSQP) to solve nonlinear optimization problems with stochastic objectives and deterministic equality constraints.
-We consider a fully stochastic setting, where in each iteration a single sample is generated to estimate the objective gradient.
-The algorithm adaptively selects the trust-region radius and, compared to the existing line-search StoSQP schemes, allows us to employ indefinite Hessian~matrices (i.e., Hessians without modification) in SQP subproblems.
-As a trust-region method~for~constrained optimization, our algorithm needs to address an infeasibility issue---the linearized equality constraints and trust-region constraints might lead to infeasible SQP subproblems.
-In this regard, we propose an \textit{adaptive relaxation technique} to compute the trial step that consists of a normal step and a tangential step.
-To control the lengths of the two steps, we adaptively decompose the trust-region radius into two segments based on the proportions of the feasibility and optimality residuals to the full KKT residual.
-The normal step has a closed form, while the tangential step is solved from a trust-region subproblem, to which a solution ensuring the Cauchy reduction is sufficient for our study.
-We establish the global almost sure convergence guarantee for TR-StoSQP, and illustrate its empirical performance on both a subset of problems in the CUTEst test set and constrained logistic regression problems using data from the LIBSVM collection.
+We propose a trust-region stochastic sequential quadratic programming algorithm~(TR-StoSQP) to solve nonlinear optimization problems with stochastic objectives and deterministic equality constraints.
+We consider a fully stochastic setting, where at each step a single sample is generated to estimate the objective gradient.
+The algorithm adaptively selects the trust-region radius and, compared to the existing line-search StoSQP schemes, allows us to utilize indefinite Hessian~matrices (i.e., Hessians without modification) in SQP subproblems.
+As a trust-region method for constrained optimization, our algorithm must address an infeasibility issue --- the linearized equality constraints and trust-region constraints may lead to infeasible SQP subproblems.
+In this regard, we propose an \textit{adaptive relaxation technique} to compute the trial step, consisting of a normal step and a tangential step.
+To control the lengths of these two steps while ensuring a scale-invariant property, we adaptively decompose the trust-region radius into two segments, based on the proportions of the rescaled feasibility and optimality residuals to the rescaled full KKT residual.
+The normal step~has~a~closed~form,~while the tangential step is obtained by solving a trust-region subproblem, to which a solution ensuring the Cauchy reduction is sufficient for our study.
+We establish a global almost sure convergence guarantee for TR-StoSQP, and illustrate its empirical performance on both a subset of problems in the CUTEst test set and constrained logistic regression problems using data from the LIBSVM collection.